Mid-April Lakeside Forest Panoply at Alabama’s Joe Wheeler State Park

 • And finally, perhaps my books and Blogs could reach beyond family and touch a few other lives… sow some seeds for the future

-I am pleased to offer the 19th of my new GBH Brief Form Posts to my website (Less than three minutes to read!).
+I am pleased to add the 31st of my GBH Brief Form Posts (Less than three minutes to read!) to my website.
 I tend to get a bit long-winded with my routine Posts.
 I don’t want my enthusiasm for thoroughness and detail to discourage readers.
 So I will publish these brief Posts regularly.

 I accept the challenge of distilling these Brief-Form Posts into a single distinct reflection, a task far more elusive than assembling a dozen pithy statements.
-Sometimes, Today, I borrow a distinct reflection from John Muir, one of the truly great minds of conservation and environmental antiquity:
+Today, I borrow a relevant reflection from John Muir, whose timeless Nature observations have brightened my life time and again:

 NOTE: I place 3-5 short videos (15 seconds to three minutes) on my Steve Jones Great Blue Heron YouTube channel weekly.
 All relate to Nature-Inspired Life and Living.
 I encourage you to SUBSCRIBE!
 It’s FREE.
 Having more subscribers helps me spread my message of Informed and Responsible Earth Stewardship…locally and globally!